-Each week, I look forward to the precious time I get to spend with the beautiful children of the community, and each week I am reminded of the meaning of my life: to impact the lives of those around me in a positive way and to learn from them in the process.
+Each week, I look forward to the precious time I get to spend with the beautiful children of the community and with the staff members of Families in Action, and each week I am reminded of the meaning of my life: to impact the lives of those around me in a positive way and to learn from them in the process.

-Not only is it a stress relief from college life to run and play outside with the children, but also, it continually reminds me of what I am most passionate about in my own life.
-It is easy to foster my desire to become a nurse by observing and participating in the health education that Families in Action provides, and even easier to integrate my desire to learn Spanish while conversing with Martha, Luis or others in the car to and from a site each week.
+Not only is it a stress relief from college life to run and play outside with the children, other volunteers and FIA adult leaders, but also, it continually reminds me of what I am most passionate about in my own life.
+It is easy to foster my desire to become a nurse by observing and participating in the health education that Families in Action provides, and even easier to integrate my desire to learn Spanish while conversing with Martha, Carmen or others on site.

 However, for me the most meaningful part is the people who make up the program.
-Virginia, Gema, and the others in the community look out for each other on such a deep level.
-It is obvious how much the women and children care about each other as they go out of their way to welcome new guests and, as staff does, set up carpooling each week for those who do not have cars.
+Virginia, Gema, Alma, Consuelo, Irma, Martha, Kaela and the others in the community look out for each other on such a deep level.
+It is obvious how much the women and children care about each other as they go out of their way to welcome new guests and, as staff does, facilitate carpooling each week for those who do not have transportation.